Evergy (NYSE:EVRG) Upgraded to “Outperform” by Wolfe Research

-Evergy (NYSE:EVRG) was upgraded by research analysts at Wolfe Research from a “peer perform” rating to an “outperform” rating in a research report issued to clients and investors on Monday, Analyst Price Targets reports.
-The brokerage currently has a $69.00 target price on the stock.
-Wolfe Research’s target price would indicate a potential upside of 6.47% from the company’s previous close.
+Wolfe Research upgraded shares of Evergy (NYSE:EVRG) from a peer perform rating to an outperform rating in a report released on Monday morning, Benzinga reports.
+Wolfe Research currently has $69.00 price objective on the stock.

 A number of other analysts have also issued reports on EVRG.
-Wells Fargo & Company boosted their target price on shares of Evergy from $60.00 to $67.00 and gave the company an “overweight” rating in a research note on Wednesday, April 14th.
-Zacks Investment Research lowered shares of Evergy from a “buy” rating to a “hold” rating and set a $64.00 target price for the company. in a research note on Wednesday, April 7th.
-Four investment analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
-Evergy presently has an average rating of “Hold” and a consensus target price of $64.86.
+Wells Fargo & Company raised their price target on Evergy from $60.00 to $67.00 and gave the stock an overweight rating in a research note on Wednesday, April 14th.
+Zacks Investment Research lowered Evergy from a buy rating to a hold rating and set a $64.00 price objective on the stock. in a research note on Wednesday, April 7th.
+Four research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
+The company has a consensus rating of Hold and a consensus target price of $64.86.

 Evergy, Inc, together with its subsidiaries, engages in the generation, transmission, distribution, and sale of electricity in Kansas and Missouri, the United States.
 It generates electricity through coal, hydroelectric, landfill gas, uranium, and natural gas and oil sources, as well as solar, wind, other renewable sources.